stevavoliajvar/stop_cloudflare/PEOPLE.md

 "You can't contact the host.
 Cloudflare proxy servers hide the IP of the website making it impossible to determine who's hosting.
 You can report to their abuse, but I reported 100s of scammers sites and they did nothing" by @[phyzonloop](https://twitter.com/phyzonloop/status/1071901410307031040)

+"CAPTCHA served to torproject users is even worse if you reject all cookies…" by @[ecodissident](https://twitter.com/ecodissident/status/587372365924925440)

+"Why are CloudFlare captchas for Tor-users so much harder when NoScript is enabled?" by @[thetorist](https://twitter.com/thetorist/status/586542477789769728)

 "cloudflare has shared information from abuse form to site owner.
 They have retaliated and doxxed filer." by @[3bagsfull](https://twitter.com/3bagsfull/status/896985805817876480)

 "Fuck CloudFlare.
 They chose to pass on people's contact details to 8chan when those people report" by @[ChrisWarcraft](https://twitter.com/ChrisWarcraft/status/886297432493092864)